Capital Facilities Planning

 - Reduce the cost of serving new development with public facilities

-The capital facilities plan implements the land use element of the comprehensive plan, and these two elements, including the financing plan within the capital facilities element, must be coordinated and consistent.
-The GMA also requires a separate transportation element.
+The capital facilities plan is one tool to help implement the land use element of the comprehensive plan, and these two elements, including the financing plan within the capital facilities element, must be coordinated and consistent.
+The GMA also requires a separate transportation element, which may include a separate list of transportation-related capital projects, and must also be coordinated and consistent with all other comprehensive plan elements.

 Growth Management Act